webplatform/docs/css/media_queries/any-pointer/index.md

 {{API_Name}}
 {{Summary_Section}}
 {{CSS_Media_Feature
-|Content=The any-pointer media query returns
+|Content=The any-pointer media query returns information about all a user's pointer devices.
 }}
 {{Examples_Section
 |Not_required=No